Opinion | The child tax credit must become permanent. And refundable.

 As Democrats work out the details of their long-term budget plans, I hope lawmakers find the fiscal resources to make the expanded credit permanent.
 But in the near-term, it is imperative that Congress make full refundability permanent.

 Without refundability, the credit is helpful chiefly for middle-class families.
-But it does not provide equal benefits to America’s lowest income families.
+But it does not provide equal benefits to America’s lowest-income families.
 Before the credit was made fully refundable earlier this year, the parents of some 27 million children received a reduced credit or no credit at all.
 That number included roughly half of all Black and Latino children and half of all children in rural communities.

 Think about those numbers.
 The credit helped many kids, but left behind those who need it most.
 Full refundability is therefore essential to fulfilling the potential of the child tax credit: nearly halving child poverty in America, supporting struggling parents and reducing racial disparities.